-Shark attacks in Durban are extremely rare because the beaches along the KwaZulu Natal coastline are the only ones in South Africa protected by shark safety gear.
-While in Durban, why not stop by Umhlanga and join the KwaZulu Natal Sharks Board crew for a boat tour on an early morning?
-Enjoy watching the safety system at play, learn about sharks, and you may even get to see dolphins, turtles and rays.
+Shark attacks in Durban are extremely rare because the beaches along the KwaZulu-Natal coastline are the only ones in South Africa protected by shark safety gear.
+While in Durban, why not stop by Umhlanga and join the KwaZulu-Natal Sharks Board crew for a boat tour on an early morning?
+Enjoy watching the safety system at play and learn about sharks, and you may even get to see dolphins, turtles and rays.

 View the Umhlanga Lighthouse from Lighthouse Bar

-The red and white candy-striped lighthouse in Umhlanga is always a glowing fascination to visitors.
+The red-and-white candy-striped lighthouse in Umhlanga is always a glowing fascination to visitors.
 Why not view the splendid structure while sipping a refreshing cocktail?
-Located on the premises of The Oyster Box hotel, Lighthouse Bar is a colorful establishment with a fantastic view of the Umhlanga lighthouse and the beach.
+Located on the premises of The Oyster Box hotel, Lighthouse Bar is a colourful establishment with a fantastic view of the Umhlanga Lighthouse and the beach.
 Don’t miss a beautiful sunset evening with live music in the background at this romantic rendezvous spot.
 Try their signature drink, the Umhlanga Schling, made with ingredients unique to Durban such as cane sugar and cane spirit.

 Follow the Inanda Heritage Trail